10 Top PaaS Providers of 2021

-A key player in the IT landscape even before the advent of cloud computing, Oracle is also a significant player in the PaaS market.
+A key player in the software development landscape even before the advent of cloud computing, Oracle is also a significant player in the PaaS market.
 Oracle Cloud Platform (OCP) combines both open source and Oracle proprietary technologies.

 You can develop apps, manage builds, deploy, run, and manage operations easily on OCP.
 The platform has important self-repairing capabilities, built with machine learning and AI.
-High-quality data encryption, an ability to integrate all your applications seamlessly, and a one-stop shop to manage your entire application portfolio make OCP a robust PaaS.
+High-quality data encryption, the ability to integrate all your applications seamlessly, and a one-stop-shop to manage your entire application portfolio make OCP a robust PaaS.